xmos/lib_sw_pll/doc/rst/sw_pll.rst

  - A control loop, typically a Proportional Integral (PI) controller to close the loop and zero the error.
  - A Digitally Controlled Oscillator (DCO) which converts a control signal into a clock frequency.

+:numref:`fig_basic_block` depicts a block diagram of a basic PLL.

+.. _fig_basic_block:
 .. figure:: ./images/PLL_block_diagram.png
    :width: 100%

    Basic PLL Block Diagram

-xcore-ai devices have on-chip a secondary PLL sometimes known as the Application PLL.
+`xcore.ai` devices have on-chip a secondary PLL sometimes known as the Application PLL.
 This PLL multiplies the clock from the on-board crystal source and has a fractional register allowing very fine control over the multiplication and division ratios from software.